Yamato DaiwaE(CMA)S(cript) extensions

 In 2023, the toSpliced method was been developed, which does same things as splice, but it preliminary creates a new array based on the initial one.
 Since the spring of 2023, some popular browsers do not support the toSpliced method, and, in Node.js, this method has been available since version 20.
 Anyway, you still need to memorize what the parameters of splice and toSpliced mean, so addElementsToArray is still useful, and removal of this function from the library because of the appearance of toSpliced is not planned.

-Quick input in IntelliJ IDEA family of IDEs
+Quick Input in IntelliJ IDEA Family of IDEs

 Quick input in IntelliJ IDEA family of IDEs using the "Live templates" functionality.